Chris Murphy: Foreign policy

 In April 2019, Murphy was one of 34 senators to sign a letter to President Trump encouraging him "to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America", asserting that Trump had "consistently expressed a flawed understanding of U.S. foreign assistance" since becoming president and that he was "personally undermining efforts to promote U.S. national security and economic prosperity" by preventing the use of Fiscal Year 2018 national security funding.
 The senators argued that foreign assistance to Central American countries created less migration to the U.S. by helping to improve conditions in those countries.

 In January 2020, Murphy wrote to FBI Director Christopher A. Wray, urging the FBI to "investigate the allegations" that Saudi Arabia "illegally compromised and stole personal data" from Jeff Bezos, the owner of The Washington Post, as part of a possible effort to "influence, if not silence, the Washington Posts reporting on Saudi Arabia".

 In May 2020, Murphy voiced his opposition to Israel's plan to annex parts of the Israeli-occupied West Bank.

-In January 2024, Murphy voted against a resolution, proposed by Senator Bernie Sanders, to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
+In January 2024, Murphy voted against a resolution proposed by Senator Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
 The proposal was defeated, 72 to 11.
 On February 7, 2024, Murphy said he would support an amendment requiring weapons sold internationally to be used in compliance with U.S. law, international humanitarian law, and the laws of armed conflict.

 In March 2024, Murphy was one of 19 Democratic senators to sign a letter to the Biden administration urging the U.S. to recognize a "nonmilitarized" Palestinian state after the Gaza war.

 In March 2025, Murphy said, "The White House has become an arm of the Kremlin."

 In April 2025, Murphy voted for a pair of resolutions, proposed by Sanders, to cancel the Trump's administration's sales of $8.8 billion in bombs and other munitions to Israel.
 The proposals were defeated, 82 to 15.

 In June 2025, after Trump made remarks about bombing Iranian nuclear facilities, Murphy told reporters, "It appears that we have only delayed Iran's nuclear program by a few months.
 The president's assertions that we have dismantled the program are false.
 Knowledge cannot be eradicated through bombing."

+Murphy has criticized the Trump administration's handling of the 2026 Iran war, calling its strategy "incoherent", "bungled", and "mismanaged".
+He also argued that the administration had bypassed Congress in initiating military action against Iran and introduced a War Powers Resolution aimed at limiting U.S. involvement in unauthorized hostilities against Iran.
+Murphy also linked the conflict to rising fuel prices and broader economic pressures in the United States.